 Important: Container is the JS code that should be embedded on your web platform to integrate it with UserGuiding.
 The pages in which you want to show onboarding contents, such as guides, must contain this code.

 Finally, change the status to active, save, and click on green publish changes.

-Important: To start this guide on different page(s) of your application, you should utilize the Targeting inside Settings.
+Important: To start this guide on a different page(s) of your application, you should utilize the Page Targeting section inside the Guide settings.